When Can You Vote by Absentee Ballot?

 How Can You Get an Absentee Ballot?

 Absentee ballots must be requested in writing by either the voter or the voter’s family member.
-For convenience, absentee ballot applications may be downloaded from the Secretary of the Commonwealth’s website; however, any written communication evidencing a desire for an absentee ballot is acceptable.
-If you would like to request an absentee ballot, you may submit an application or a signed letter to your local election official.
+For convenience, absentee ballot applications may be downloaded from the Secretary of the Commonwealth’s website.
 If you are requesting an absentee ballot for a family member, be sure to submit the request to the voter’s local election official.
 Contact information for local election officials may be found here.

 Voting and Returning an Absentee Ballot